-B) Commuter Permits in Residential Areas
+Commuter Permits in Residential Areas

-As documented in the utilization data, on-street parking in the residential areas around the commuter rail station does not experience spillover parking - in fact, besides a few on-street parkers and repair vehicles (contractors, painters, etc.), the streets are empty.
-Since general patterns indicate that residences do not need parking during the weekdays when they are at work, and commuters only need parking during the weekdays, it is logical that the on-street spaces in residential neighborhoods could be used for commuter parking.
-It is recommended that Belmont begin a voluntary program that allows residents on a block-by-block basis to opt in and have any amount of commuter permits they choose to be sold for parking on their street between the hours of 8AM and 6PM (residents would have free permits for themselves).
-The residents in return would reap the net income of the permit fees to invest in the neighborhood.
-This program would be advertized town-wide but only available if a majority of residents on the subject block agreed to opt in and agreed on the number of spaces, which could be amended at a later date with majority input.
+As documented in the utilization data, on-street parking in the residential areas around the commuter rail station do not experience spillover parking - in fact, besides a few on-street parkers and repair vehicles (contractors, painters, etc.), the streets are empty.
+Since general patterns indicate that residences do not need parking during the weekdays, since they are at work, and commuters only need parking during the weekdays - this would logically indicate that the onstreet spaces in residential neighborhoods could, pending block-by-block agreement of neighbors, be used for commuter parking.
+Commuters would pay for a permit to park on a particular block, and less administrative fees, the neighbors would reap the benefits of the permit fees to invest in the neighborhood.
+Sidewalk cleanup, street trees, pavement improvements, block parties - the neighbors decide.